Zaxo0r/CICD-WS-start/README.md

 * Resource Group: Create a new with a name you decide, a suggestion is cicd-ws

 **Instance Details**
-* Name: *This name has to be gobally unique, a suggestion is cicd-demo-ws-[your name or a number]*
+* Name: *This name has to be globally unique, a suggestion is cicd-demo-ws-[your name or a number]*
 * Publish: Code
 * Runtime stack: .NET 6 (LTS)
 * Operating System: Windows